THE BEST

 from your agent or directly from the school.

-become a client with all the rights, benefits, and privileges created by
+broker.
+Then you become a client with all the rights, benefits, and

-this agency relationship, and you're no longer just a shopper.
+privileges created by this agency relationship, and you're no longer just a

 Did you know that many homes are sold WITHOUT A SIGN ever going up or an AD